usaid-cs/yesterday-i-learned/random.md

 - [The 13th Doctor Who is a woman.](https://www.theverge.com/2017/7/16/15973556/jodie-whittaker-bbc-doctor-who-thirteenth-series-eleven-2018-tardis)
 - [STUN](https://en.wikipedia.org/wiki/STUN) used to stand for Simple Traversal of UDP through NAT; now it stands for Session Traversal Utilities for NAT.
 - Side menus in every offical Google app [are all different widths](http://imgur.com/a/v2d6v).
-- [Superfamily](https://en.wikipedia.org/wiki/Superfamily_%28band%29) was known as Norway's most well-educated and acedemic band. _"At one point, every member of the band had Master's degrees, or were in the progress of getting one.
-Vocalist Steven Wilson holds a Ph.D. in chemistry.
-He defended his thesis, On-line multidimensional LC-techniques.
-Determinations of known and unknown compounds in limited and complex samples, in December 2007."_
-- [Afterbirth](http://www.urbandictionary.com/define.php?term=Afterbirth), mixture of fluids emitted after childbirth, does not give your baby superpowers.
 - Pac Man was originally going to be called Puck Man, but was changed because Fuck Man.
 - Every odd number has a 'e' in it; excluding 'and', the first number to have an 'a' is 'one thousand'.
 - Bill Murray did Garfield because he signed on thinking [Joel Coen](http://www.imdb.com/name/nm0001054/) wrote it.
 [Joel Cohen](https://en.wikipedia.org/wiki/Joel_Cohen_%28writer%29) (with the H) did.